snowdrop/licenses-generator/README.md

 ---|---|---
 repository.names | Comma separated list of repository names.
 Must be the same lenght as repository.urls | Maven Central repository.urls | Comma separated list of repository URLs.
-Must be the same length as repository.names | http://repo1.maven.org/maven2
+Must be the same length as repository.names | http://repo1.maven.org/maven2 licenseServiceUrl | An optional URL of a license service. <br> If not provided, the license data will be collected from the the rh-license-exceptions.json file or artifacts' pom.xml | *null*